LimePoint/opschain-docs/docs/examples/running_a_simple_terraform_change.md

+---
+sidebar_position: 1
+description: Run a simple change to use Terraform to provision an AlmaLinux (RHEL-like) container
+---

 # Running a simple Terraform change

 Run a simple change that creates an nginx container in your local Kubernetes stack.